-A call-to-action is, according to Hubspot, part of an advertisement that encourages the audience to do something.
+According to Hubspot, a call-to-action is part of an advertisement that encourages the audience to do something.
 They’re used by businesses to convert readers, viewers or visitors into leads that will, ultimately, become long-term, paying customers.

 CTAs are the point of entry to your sales funnel.
 They can be anything as simple as “Subscribe” to “Start working with us today!”.
 The point is to get readers engaged or clicking on a particular CTA.
 After this, you can send them anywhere you want.
 You want customers to land on your page and not be able to stop themselves from clicking on your CTAs.
 You want them double-clicking without even thinking!

 On social media, a copywriter who knows how to effectively use CTAs can bring in hundreds to thousands of visits to your site.
 They are essentially growing your contact list more every day through effective advertising.
 They can make your offers look and feel unique to your target audience.
 And they can also help segment your leads into colder or warmer traffic by using different styles of sales language.

 2. They Can Add a Unique, Professional and Even Humorous Twist to Your Social Media Content